avoumatsodo/avoumatsodo.github.io/_pages/about.md

 <hr style="border-top: 5px solid #000;">
 I am a Ph.D.
 Candidate in Economics at the <a href="https://uqam.ca/en/information/about/" target="_blank">University of Quebec at Montreal</a>.

- I am primarily interested in the field of Macroeconomics, with a specific focus on Development Economics, Technology Adoption, and Structural Change.
+ I am primarily interested in the field of Macroeconomics, with a specific focus on Development Economics and Growth, Technology Adoption, and Structural Transformation.

 I am actively participating in the 2023/2024 academic job market and am available for interviews during both the AEA/ASSA meetings and the Canadian Economic Job Market sessions.